DanielOaks/mlpds/src/pages/guides/shadows-making-objects-appear-3d.md

 ---
+title: Shadows
-title: Shadows.
-How to make something look like it is in three dimensions when working only with two
+subtitle: How to make something look like it's 3D when working only with two
 author: viwrastupr
 type: guide
 ---